 Jonathan also writes music.
 His work has been performed by himself and others at concerts in Leicester, Loughborough, Warwick, Skye, Cumbria, Hertfordshire, Edinburgh and elsewhere; and it has been broadcast on various radio stations.

-Jonathan was born in 1973 and raised in Stoke-on-Trent, and now lives in Leicestershire with his wife, the poet Maria Taylor, and their twin daughters, Miranda and Rosalind.
+Jonathan was born in 1973 and raised in Stoke-on-Trent, and now lives in Leicestershire with his wife, the poet Maria Taylor, their twin daughters, Miranda and Rosalind, and their cat Snibby.

 Jonathan is on twitter @crystalclearjt.